rmrk-team/evm/docs/RMRK/base/RMRKBaseStorage.md

 function checkIsEquippableToAll(uint64 partId) external view returns (bool)
 ```

-Used to check whether the given `Part` is equippable by any address or not.
+Used to check if the part is equippable by all addresses.

 *Returns true if part is equippable to all.*